replicatedhq/replicated-field-labs/lab1-kots/lab1-e2-adding-analyzers/README.md

 **Exercise** navigate to `cluster-info/cluster_version.json`, and determine the version of Kubernetes that is running on the server side.
 Test the line-level linking by copying the URL into a new tab.
-Then, in chat, to send the same link to another lab participant and ensure they can access the line in your bundle.
+Then, in chat, send the same link to another lab participant and ensure they can access the line in your bundle.

 ![bundle-line-links](./img/bundle-line-links.png)